ObjectModules/deploy/[Mapping]-Employment.md

 So how _a script_ can be produced?
 How to get it to become able to be implemented?

+In our concept the _Rating_ shall do the same language with the _Script_ on managing the data.
+So here the _Script_ again has become a symbiotic relationship with the _Rating_.

+So now, it is left only what kind of process that become a symbiotic relationship with the _Monitoring_, right?

 ```js
 letter a stand as script
 letter b stand as team